KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour_correction/sop/sat.rst

 .. contents::

-This is the `FilterFrei0r-sopsat <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-sopsat>`_  MLT frame work filter.
+This is the `FilterFrei0r-sopsat <https://www.mltframework.org/plugins/FilterFrei0r-sopsat/>`_  MLT framework filter.
-It changes Slope, Offset, and Power of the color components, and the overall Saturation, according to the ASC CDL (Color Decision List) `reference <http://en.wikipedia.org/wiki/ASC_CDL>`_
+It changes Slope, Offset, and Power of the color components, and the overall Saturation, according to the ASC CDL (Color Decision List) `reference <https://en.wikipedia.org/wiki/ASC_CDL>`_.

 Changing the slope means multiplying the pixel value with a constant value.
 Black pixels will remain black, whileas brighter ones will be changed.
 All effects can be observed well when applied on a greyscale gradient and looking at the RGB Parade monitor.

 You can use this effect to achieve proper white balance.

 .. image:: /images/Kdenlive_SOP_sat_effect.png
    :align: left
    :alt: Kdenlive_SOP_sat_effect

-This filter implements a standard way of color correction proposed by the American Society of Cinematographers: The Color Decision List, also known as the ASC CDL
+This filter implements a standard way of color correction proposed by the American Society of Cinematographers: The Color Decision List, also known as the ASC CDL.

-More information about the ASC CDL can be found on `wikipedia <http://en.wikipedia.org/wiki/ASC_CDL>`_.
+More information about the ASC CDL can be found on `wikipedia <https://en.wikipedia.org/wiki/ASC_CDL>`_.

 The ASC CDL is a standard format for basic primary color correction (primary meaning affecting the whole image and not only selected parts).

 Basically there are two stages in the correction:
 1. SOP correction for each channel separately